-A party or attorney shall file this form with the Board when requesting correction of a mistake concerning the employee's name, social security number, date of injury, or county of injury on a previously filed Form WC-14.
-A Form WC-14-A shall not be used to change an address of record, add additional parties, or additional dates of injury.
-A new Form WC-14 shall be filed with the Board to add or amend any information pertaining to the employer, the insurer, the servicing agent or part of body injured, and to add an additional date of injury, hearing issue, or mediation issue.
+The following information can be changed on this form: the date of injury (plus or minus 30 days from the date of injury on the WC-14), correction of an employer's name, dismissal of an employer, insurer, self-insured employer, or claims office.
+Hearing/mediation issues may also be added on this form (This form can only be filed by the party who filed the WC-14.)
+A form WC-14A shall not be used to change an address of record, add additional parties, or additional dates of injury.
+A new Form WC-14 shall be filed with the Board to add an additional date of injury, to add or amend any information pertaining to the employer, insurer, self-insured employer, claims office, or part of body injured.